 The reason for it being called an “inflation” is related to its design process.
-One might understand it in a layman’s terms by visualizing a 2D network of lines, which when ‘inflated’ comes out to be the voluminous space in the form of the abstract geometry we see in tangible reality.
-The techniques involved in achieving the desired effect are structural form-finding, descriptive geometry, and stress flowdriven porosity.
-Tessellation have then been created through agent based porosity lending the Aluminum shingles, a ‘pleated’ quality.
+One might understand it in a layman’s terms by visualizing a 2D network of lines, which when ‘inflated’ comes out to be the voluminous space in the form of abstract geometry we see intangible reality.
+The techniques involved in achieving the desired effect are structural form-finding, descriptive geometry, and stress flow-driven porosity.
+Tessellation has then been created through agent based porosity lending the Aluminum shingles, a ‘pleated’ quality.
 The pleats allow a reasonable thinning of the shingles in accordance with the required structural strength for the panels.
 The skin thus fabricated, unites with 26 base plates at the ground level to complete the installation.
 It took a course of four days and by the efforts of four people, that the project came into being.Marc Fornes, the founder of his Brooklyn based firm has been called a Sculptor and an Architect for such kinds of works.
 His expertise lies in the field of Computational Design and Fabrication wherein he takes cues from nature.

 In his very own words: “With each project, we are trying to produce space and structure”